chris-zdyrski/Turtle_Hepatic_Organoids/README.md

 # Turtle_Liver_Organoids
-RNASeq data from turtle liver organoids
+Raw RNA-seq data from turtle hepatic organoids and tissues.
+Samples from bulk mRNA sequencing and single-nuclei sequencing are available.